Power electrician/mechanical technician pre-placement program for women

-This 6-month power electrician pre-placement program provides women with trades-related experience.
-It is an opportunity to develop the skills required to successfully compete for a position in the power electrician training program.
+This 9-month power electrician/mechanical technician pre-placement program provides women with trades-related experience.
+It is an opportunity to develop the skills required to successfully compete for a position in the power electrician or mechanical technician recruitments.
 Educational upgrading will also be provided for candidates who do not meet the minimum academic requirements.

 Potential candidates must:

 - possess a valid Province of Manitoba Class 5 Driver’s Licence (intermediate or full);

 - have good physical coordination and manual dexterity, and be able to lift heavy objects from a variety of physical positions while working at heights requiring bucket truck or ladder and while working in confined spaces;

 - able to maintain a level of physical fitness and mental alertness appropriate for the duties you are performing;